Boy names starting with Y aren’t exactly common.

 In fact, Y ranks 23rd out of 26 in terms of most popular first initials.
 It’s not dead last, but that’s still a far cry from letters like A, M, and J that offer so many options you could name a dozen children without missing a beat.

-Multiple boy names beginning with Y do appear in the current US Top 1000, though they’re all ranked above 500.
+Multiple boy names beginning with Y do appear in the current US Top 1000, though none of them are common.
+As of 2024, just one sneaks into the current Top 500!

 The typical Arab form of Joseph – and the most popular of the boy names beginning with Y.